List of Pro Wrestling Illustrated awards: Woman of the Year

 The PWI Woman of the Year award recognized the best female professional wrestling personality of the year.
 Originally known as Girl Wrestler of the Year, it was rendered defunct in 1976 and its history would be subsumed into the current award when women have again bestowed their category in 2000.
 The award went on hiatus in 2020, and several female wrestlers were nominated for Wrestler of the Year but the award returned again in 2021.
 Trish Stratus has won this award a record four times.
 AJ Lee is the only wrestler to win the award three times consecutively.
-Mickie James is the only wrestler to have won the award competing for two different organizations.